fhiso/legacy-format/dates.md

 -------  ----------     -------      ---------------------

-{.note}  The English names given above are transliterations of the Hebrew, and many other transliterations are found.
+{.note}  The English names given above are transliterations of the Hebrew, and many variants of the transliterations can be found.
 Cheshvan is a shortened form of Marcheshvan (<span dir="rtl">מרחשון</span>) produced by dropping the first syllable.
 Adar I and Adar II are otherwise known as Adar Rishon (<span dir="rtl">אדר ראשון</span>) and Adar Sheni (<span dir="rtl">אדר שני</span>), respectively, using the Hebrew words for first and second.
-They are also
-Sometimes Adar&nbsp;I and II are called Adar Aleph and Adar Bet (<span dir="rtl">אדר א</span> and <span dir="rtl">אדר ב</span>) after the first and second letters in the Hebrew alphabet.
+Adar I and II are also sometimes called Adar Aleph and Adar Bet (<span dir="rtl">אדר א</span> and <span dir="rtl">אדר ב</span>) after the first and second letters in the Hebrew alphabet.

+{.note}  For religious purposes, the *calendar year* is sometimes said to begin with the *calendar month* of Nisan.
+ELF uses the usual civil definition of the year beginning with the *calendar month* of Tishrei.

 *Calendar years* containing 13 *calendar months* are called **leap years**, and fall in a 19 year cycle called the **Metonic cycle**.
 *Calendar years* which are not *leap years* are called **non-leap years**.
-To determine whether a year is a *leap year*, the *logical year* number is divided by 19 and the remainder taken.
+To determine whether a year is a *leap year*, the *logical year* number is divided by 19 and the remainder taken to find the year's place in the *Metonic cycle*.
 If the remainder is 0, 3, 6, 8, 11, 14 or 17 then the year is a *leap year*; otherwise it is a *non-leap year*.

 In a *non-leap year*, the *calendar month* of Adar&nbsp;I is omitted and Adar&nbsp;II is known simply as Adar (<span dir="rtl">אדר</span>).